New to Telerik UI for BlazorStart a free 30-day trial

-To enhance rendering performance, the Grid reuses the same set of HTML elements.
-As the next data loads, a loading indicator appears on the cells.
+To enhance the rendering performance, the Grid reuses the same set of HTML elements.
+Loading indicators (skeletons) appear in the table cells during scrolling and data loading.
 If the user scrolls back up after scrolling down to the next set of rows, the previous data reloads from the data source, similar to regular paging, with the scroll distance determining the data to be loaded.

-You can also use virtual scrolling for the Grid columns.
-See the Column Virtualization article for more information.
+You can also use the Blazor Grid virtualization for the Grid columns.

 Using Virtual Scrolling